Jay1/RustPods/docs/development/logging-best-practices.md

 RustPods implements a sophisticated configurable logging system that provides clean output by default while offering powerful selective debugging capabilities for developers.
 This guide outlines best practices for using the logging system effectively.

+**✅ Implementation Status:** The debug logging system has been fully implemented and tested.
+All debug categories are functional, and the system provides clean output by default with selective debugging capabilities.

 ## Core Principles

 ### 1. Clean Default Experience
-- Default application startup should show minimal output (warnings and errors only)
+- Default application startup shows minimal output (warnings and errors only)
-- Debug messages should only appear when explicitly requested via command-line flags
+- Debug messages only appear when explicitly requested via command-line flags
 - Never use `println!()` for debug messages - always use the appropriate logging macros
+- Professional user experience with WGPU warnings filtered appropriately

 ### 2. Selective Debug Categories
 - Debug output is organized into logical categories matching the application's architecture
 - Developers can enable debug output for specific categories without noise from other components
 - Categories align with the application's module structure
+- Performance optimized with atomic flag checking and conditional compilation

 ## Logging Macros and Functions